Student Tool Guides

 UBC Blogs

-This is an interactive website-building platform where you can create sites for sharing content yourself or with a group.
-These sites can result in outcomes like a group blog or a personal portfolio—all built on a flexible WordPress foundation, which helps you implement different themes and add-on tools without having to learn code.
+UBC Blogs is an interactive website-building platform where you can create websites for sharing content made by yourself or with a group.
+These websites can become a group blog, a personal portfolio, or anything you like—all built on a flexible WordPress foundation, which helps you implement different themes and add-on tools without having to learn code.

 Webwork

-This online assignment and quiz tool for numeric problems and equations allows you to solve assigned problems as part of homework or assessments.
+Webwork is an online assignment and quiz tool for numeric problems and equations that allows you to solve assigned problems as part of homework or assessments.
 Depending on how your instructor sets it up, you may receive instant feedback after answering each problem and/or have multiple attempts, to better understand your learning.

 Please note that you can only open a Webwork assignment after your instructor adds it in Canvas.